Pietro-F-Dev/Pietro-F-Dev/README.md

 <div align="center">

-  ### ⭐ Se você chegou até aqui, considera deixar uma estrela em algum projeto! ⭐
+  ### ⭐ If you made it this far, consider leaving a star on one of my projects! ⭐

   <img src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" width="50" />